damianperera/deno-starter/README.md

 For example, specifying a new file named `orders.ts` inside the `controllers` directory with a default export of type `Array<Routes.Endpoints>` will automatically create the base path `/api/v1/orders` and configure any endpoint `path` specified in the controller on top of the base path like `/api/v1/orders/summary`.

 ## Permissions
-Since Deno is a secure runtime for JS you need to explicitly give programs the permission to do certain 'privileged' actions, such as access the network.
+Since Deno is a secure runtime for JS you need to explicitly give scripts the permission to do certain 'privileged' actions, such as access the network.
 This server requires the `--allow-net` and `--allow-read` permissions out of the box.

 - `--allow-net`: Being a REST service this is required in order to bind a port and access the network.
 You can make the permission level more granular by specifying the networks that the service has access to (e.g. `--allow-net:0.0.0.0`) in the `./deno` executable.
 - `--allow-read`: Since the route manager automatically configures endpoints based on filenames and their contents, the server needs read access to the filesystem.
 You can make the permission level more granular by allowing read access only to the server's root directory instead of the entire filesystem by specifying `--allow-read=./` in the `./deno` executable.